unioslo/zabbix-cli/docs/manual.rst

 owns, but that can be used by other users to send notifications to the media defined in the notification user profile.

-All notification users will have an 'Alias' value that starts with *notification-user-*
+All notification users will have an 'Username' value that starts with *notification-user-*

 Check the parameter **default_notification_users_usergroup** in your